cyneuro/cyneuro-resources/training/software_workflows.md

 3. Movement prediction using micro:bot.
 4. Automated workflow for training a machine learning model with data from online databases.
 6. Automated workflow for genetics data classification.
+7. Automated workflow for DSP of medical datasets.